xrdocs/cloud-scale-networking/_tutorials/2018-09-04-bgp-evpn-configuration-on-ncs-5500-part-2.md

     RP/0/RP0/CPU0:Leaf-1#

 As we verify the Ethernet segment status, its observed that there is no information of VLAN services or DF election.
-Also, the below output only shows Leaf-1’s own next-hop IP address for Ethernet segment, although for multi-homing we should also see peer Leaf’s address as next-hop address.
-This is due to the reason that we have configured Ethernet segment but have not provisioned a VLAN service yet.
+Also, the below output only shows Leaf-1’s own next-hop IP address for Ethernet segment, although for all-active multi-homing we should also see peer Leaf’s address as next-hop address.
+This is due to the reason that we have configured Ethernet segment but have not provisioned a VLAN service for it yet.

 In the [next post](https://xrdocs.io/cloud-scale-networking/tutorials/2018-09-04-bgp-evpn-configuration-on-ncs-5500-part-3/), we will cover configuration of VLAN and stretching layer-2 bridging for that VLAN between the Leafs.
 In next post's [Task-2](https://xrdocs.io/cloud-scale-networking/tutorials/2018-09-04-bgp-evpn-configuration-on-ncs-5500-part-3/#task-2-configure-layer-2-interfaces-and-bridge-domain-on-leafs) and [Task-3](https://xrdocs.io/cloud-scale-networking/tutorials/2018-09-04-bgp-evpn-configuration-on-ncs-5500-part-3/#task-3-configure-evpn-evi-on-leaf-1-leaf-2-for-vlan-10) we can see the VLAN configuration and completing the configuration of BGP-EVPN Multi-homing along with VLAN service carving on Ethernet Segment.